Do You Know How to Reduce the Stress of Holiday Travel?

 Although visiting family and friends can be a joyful, memorable experience, the process of traveling can often be a hassle.
 Since you’ve worked hard all year to take a vacation, don’t let it be ruined from the start by common traveling complications.

-Here are five tips for avoiding the stresses of holiday travel:
+Here are 5 tips for avoiding the stresses of holiday travel:

 Resist the urge to plan every minute of your vacation—maintain realistic expectations about your trip.
 Your flight could be delayed.
 It might rain or snow when you planned on doing something outside.
 Mishaps and meltdowns happen, but they don’t have to ruin your trip.
 Sometimes the best memories are the ones we didn’t plan.
 Try to remember that the point of a vacation is to relax and have fun.
 Remaining flexible will allow you to quickly respond to surprises and enjoy whatever curve ball gets thrown your way.